labstercam/occultation-ntp-installer/README.md

 1. Download `install_ntp_timing_guided.cmd` from the latest release.
 2. Double-click it.
 3. Accept Administrator prompt (UAC).
+4. The launcher downloads the latest `install_ntp_timing_guided.ps1` from GitHub.
+5. If GitHub is unavailable but a previously downloaded local copy exists, you can choose to continue in offline mode.
-4. Follow the guided installer prompts.
+6. Follow the guided installer prompts.

 ## Repository Files

 - `install_ntp_timing_guided.cmd`:
-  Beginner entry point (double-click, requests elevation automatically).
+  Beginner entry point (double-click, requests elevation automatically, refreshes the main installer from GitHub, and offers offline fallback when GitHub is unavailable).
 - `install_ntp_timing_guided.ps1`:
   Main guided installer logic.
 - `scripts/legacy/setup_ntp_timing.ps1`: